cujomalainey/ant-arduino/README.md

 [Developer's Guide](https://github.com/cujomalainey/ant-arduino/blob/wiki/DevelopersGuide.md)

 ## Example
-I have created several sketches of sending/receiving packets with Series 1 and 2 XBee radios.
+I have created several sketches of sending/receiving packets with NRF51 ANT radios.
 You can find these in the examples folder.
-Here's an example of sending a packet with a Series 2 radio:
+Here's an example of sending a packet with a NRF51 radio:

 ```
 // Create an ANT object at the top of your sketch